Why Dr. Keough Williams, Dr. K, for Therapy?

-- Dr. Keough is a Licensed Clinical Psychologist in the State of Florida
+- Dr. K is a Licensed Psychologist in the State of Florida

-- She has been conducting therapy for over ten years and treats a variety of issues.
+- She has been conducting therapy for over eighteen years and treats a variety of issues.

-- Dr. Keough uses a variety of therapy modalities and your treatment will be individually tailored to you.
+- Dr. K uses a variety of therapy modalities and your treatment will be individually tailored to you.
 You will go over your Treatment Plan with Dr. Keough in your first appointment.

-- Dr. Keough offers morning, day, and evening hours making it more convenient for people with busy schedules.
+- Dr. K offers morning, day, and evening hours making it more convenient for people with busy schedules.

-- Dr. Keough uses specialized therapies such as hypnosis and Accelerated Resolution Therapy (A.R.T).
+- Dr. K uses specialized therapies such as Hypnotherapy, Emotional Intelligence Training, and Accelerated Resolution Therapy (A.R.T).

 - The Transformational Growth office is a calming welcoming environment.

-- Dr. Keough has been told that she is “down to earth and easy to talk to.”
+- Dr. K has been told that she is “down to earth and easy to talk to.”
 She is highly qualified and is constantly attending continuing education courses to stay up to date in the field of Psychology.
-Please go to About Dr. Keough page to learn more about her.
+Please go to About Dr. K page to learn more.

 How can Therapy help me?

-Dr. Keough welcomes you to start now, for it is time for you to become-The architect of your destiny.
+Dr. K welcomes you to start now, for it is time for you to become-The architect of your destiny.

 How long is Therapy?

-An average treatment session is 45 minutes, with an extra five minutes for scheduling.
+An average treatment session is around 50 minutes.
 The following 10 minutes is for note taking and treatment planning.
 The initial intake session however may take longer based on the history and needs of the client.

 Therapy can be short-term or long-term based on each individual’s needs.
 Some people can begin to feel relief within six sessions while others need ongoing therapy.
 The more work you do inside and outside of therapy the faster you will see results.

-No. Dr. Keough is a Psychologist and provides talk therapy.
+No. Dr. K is a psychologist and provides talk therapy.
 She can however recommend a psychiatrist to you, or you can contact your insurance carrier to find one.
-Research has shown that people can feel results from talk therapy alone but also have results with medication and talk therapy.
+Research has shown that people can feel results from talk therapy alone but also have positive results with medication and talk therapy.
 Medication can help treat symptoms, but does not teach you coping skills.
 You can also talk to your medical doctor about medication.

 Is Therapy Confidential?